Introduction

 This Autism Spectrum Conditions module will enable you to develop a comprehensive and critical understanding of the history of autism and the emergence of a spectrum of autism conditions.
 You’ll then use this knowledge to analyse how this context impacts on educational policy and practice both currently and in the future and its applications and limitations.

-This module is a core module on our Autism pathway, but when combined with other modules can also be completed as part of a different pathway on our SEND and Inclusion Programme or our Inclusive Educational Leadership Programme.
+This course is a core module on our Masters in Autism, but when combined with other modules can also be completed as part of one of our other Masters programmes: SEND & Inclusion, Inclusive Educational Leadership, Educational Assessment, or Pastoral Care.
+It can also be taken as standalone autism training or alongside our Further Studies in Autism course.

 Choose this module and: